 Upper Marlboro is a tiny town located in the state of Maryland.
-With a population of 667 people and 19 constituent neighborhoods, Upper Marlboro is the 244th largest community in Maryland.
+With a population of 673 people and 19 constituent neighborhoods, Upper Marlboro is the 244th largest community in Maryland.

-Upper Marlboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Upper Marlboro is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Upper Marlboro who work in office and administrative support (16.39%), management occupations (11.24%), and computer science and math (9.60%).
+Unlike some towns, Upper Marlboro isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Upper Marlboro are a mix of both white- and blue-collar jobs.
+Overall, Upper Marlboro is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Upper Marlboro who work in management occupations (15.06%), office and administrative support (13.58%), and teaching (7.65%).

 Also of interest is that Upper Marlboro has more people living here who work in computers and math than 95% of the places in the US.

-One downside of living in Upper Marlboro, however, is that residents on average have to contend with a long commute, spending on average 35.44 minutes every day commuting to work.
+One downside of living in Upper Marlboro, however, is that residents on average have to contend with a long commute, spending on average 38.29 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

-The per capita income in Upper Marlboro in 2010 was $40,943, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
-This equates to an annual income of $163,772 for a family of four.
+The per capita income in Upper Marlboro in 2010 was $42,449, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
+This equates to an annual income of $169,796 for a family of four.